 Who Will Love the Thompson Washington D.C.

 Business travelers and tourists who want upscale amenities combined with easy access to the city’s best features, including professional soccer and baseball.
 Families will love the nearby waterpark and pedestrian-friendly atmosphere.

-Given the hotel’s proximity to the DC Metro--and their $55 parking fee--car lovers and those who like to drive everywhere might not appreciate the area’s pedestrian-friendly qualities.
+Given the hotel’s proximity to the D.C.
+Metro — not to mention the $55 parking fee — car lovers and those who like to drive everywhere might not fully appreciate the area’s pedestrian-friendly qualities.

-Anchovy Social, the hotel’s 6,000 square-foot rooftop bar, brings together the best features of Capitol Riverfront with skyline views of the Anacostia River, Nationals Park, and the Navy Yard.
-A series of sliding floor-to-ceiling windows lets the fresh air in and the menu of trendy cocktails and bites is enough to keep you happy all evening.
-A close second is Danny Meyer’s first-ever seafood restaurant, Maialino Mare--the hotel’s signature dining experience (not currently operating due to COVID-19).
+Anchovy Social, the hotel’s 6,000-square-foot rooftop bar, brings together the best features of Capitol Riverfront, with skyline views of the Anacostia River, Nationals Park, and the Navy Yard.
+A series of sliding floor-to-ceiling windows lets the fresh air in, and the menu of trendy cocktails and bites is enough to keep you happy all evening.
+A close second is Danny Meyer’s first-ever seafood restaurant, Maialino Mare, the hotel’s signature dining experience.

-Turn your feet in any direction from this hotel and you’ll wander into some of DC’s best attractions.
-You’ll be just one mile from the Capitol Building, two blocks from Nationals Park, and a mere three blocks from the Metro where you can buzz into the best parts of DC without the hassle of traffic.
+Turn your feet in any direction from this hotel, and you’ll wander into some of D.C.’s best attractions.
+You’ll be just one mile from the Capitol Building, two blocks from Nationals Park, and a mere three blocks from the Metro, which lets you buzz into the best parts of D.C., sans the hassle of traffic.
 Be sure to explore the adjacent Wharf neighborhood, home to some of the city’s best dining (try Delmar or Hank’s Oyster Bar).

 The hotel is five miles from Ronald Reagan Washington National Airport (DCA) and 30 miles from Dulles International Airport (IAD).